kyuridenamida/atcoder-tools/README.md

 I develop convenient modules for AtCoder users, especially about pulling data from AtCoder sites, input format analysis or automatic code generation.

-This tool provides modules related the following thing:
+This tool provides modules related to the following things.

 - Log-in, Extracting information(Ex. examples) from pulled data, Automatic submission
 - Input format analysis by backtracking algorithm which works fast.